d-kleine/NER_decoder/README.md

-# Named Entity Recognition with LLaMA 3.2
+# NER with autoregressive LLM

 ## Overview